hooklift/govix/README.md

 **Google groups:** https://groups.google.com/group/govix

 ## Features
 This API supports:

 * Adding, removing and listing virtual networks adapters attached to a VM
 * Adding and removing virtual CPUs and memory from a VM
 * Managing virtual switches
 * Managing virtual machines life cycle: power on, power off, reset, pause and resume.
 * Adding and removing shared folders
 * Taking screenshots from a running VM
 * Cloning VMs
 * Creating and removing Snapshots as well as restoring a VM from a Snapshot
 * Upgrading virtual hardware
 * Guest management: login, logout, install vmware tools, etc.
+* Attaching and detaching CD/DVD drives on SATA, SCSI or IDE controllers

 For a more detailed information about the API, please refer to the API documentation.